 In early 2016, Australia passed the Narcotic Drugs Amendment Act, which allowed the government to create a licensing and permitting framework to regulate the cultivation and production of medicinal cannabis and cannabis products.
 The act also permitted the use of cannabis in research.
 Since then, the cannabis market in Australia has continued to grow and is forecasted to reach $1.2 billion in 2027.
 In part, the growth can be attributed to the government’s announcement that it will allow cannabis companies to export the plant.

 The 75-hectare site is expected to feature 40 hectares (4.3-million-square-feet) of state-of-the-art, good manufacturing practices (GMP) certified greenhouses purpose-built with a focus on producing high-quality medicinal cannabis with genetically uniform strains.
 The facility is expected to include a research center and onsite EU-GMP manufacturing for the company’s end product and will be powered by renewable energy.

 Asterion’s Partnerships and Agreements

 In September 2018, Asterion entered into a joint venture and development agreement with PreveCeutical, a preventive health sciences company that develops innovative options for preventive and curative therapies that utilize organic and nature identical products.
 Asterion and PreveCeutical plan to develop a range of medicinal cannabinoid products with the aim of treating various ailments, such as chronic pain, inflammation, epilepsy and anxiety disorders.
 Some of the products that may be developed include sublingual tablets, transdermal patches, among other products.

 In November 2018, Asterion entered into a consulting agreement with White Sheep, a commercial operator and investor in global cannabis assets with operational expertise in building state-of-the-art cannabis cultivation facilities that meet regulatory and compliance standards.
-White Sheep will be providing their input to Asterion as they build out the company builds out its cultivation facility in Queensland, Australia.
-Under the terms of the agreement, White Sheep President and CEO Hamish Sutherland has been appointed as Asterion Cannabis’ COO and will be responsible for overseeing the construction of the facility.
+White Sheep is expected to provide its input to Asterion as the company builds out its cultivation facility in Queensland, Australia.
+Under the terms of the agreement, White Sheep President and CEO Hamish Sutherland has been appointed as Asterion Cannabis’ COO and is expected to be responsible for overseeing the construction of the facility.